griffithlab/rnabio.org/_posts/0002-06-01-Alignment_QC.md

 # Create a genePred file for our reference transcriptome
 gtfToGenePred -genePredExt chr22_with_ERCC92.gtf chr22_with_ERCC92.ref_flat.txt

-# reformat this genePred file to first add the Ensembl gene ID column to the beginning of the dataframe using awk and then subset it down to the first 11 columns.
+# Reformat this genePred file to first add the Ensembl gene ID column to the beginning of the dataframe using "awk", and then subset it down to the first 11 columns using "cut".
 cat chr22_with_ERCC92.ref_flat.txt | awk '{print $12"\t"$0}' | cut -d$'\t' -f1-11 > tmp.txt
 mv tmp.txt chr22_with_ERCC92.ref_flat.txt

+# Use the "find" command to run "picard CollectRnaSeqMetrics" on all 6 BAM files.
+# The basic structure of this kind of automation is: find <search pattern> -exec command {} \;
+# The "{}" will insert the file found by the "find" command using <search pattern>.  "\;" indicates the end of the command.
 cd $RNA_HOME/alignments/hisat2/
 mkdir picard
 find *Rep*.bam -exec echo java -jar $PICARD CollectRnaSeqMetrics I={} O=picard/{}.RNA_Metrics REF_FLAT=$RNA_HOME/refs/chr22_with_ERCC92.ref_flat.txt STRAND=SECOND_READ_TRANSCRIPTION_STRAND RIBOSOMAL_INTERVALS=$RNA_HOME/refs/ref_ribosome.interval_list \; | sh